Code-Institute-Submissions/axelzwaans-live-on-mars_MayResub/README.md

     - The gallery is only page seperate to the home page.
     - It displays images from previous missions, giving the user an idea of what it might be like to join.

 ![gallery](assets/images-readme/gallery.png)

+# Deployment
+This website has been deployed to GitHub using the following steps:

+1. Within the Github repository, navigate to the settings tab.
+2. From the source section drop-down menu, select the main branch.
+3. Press save to receive a link to the completed website - [Live on Mars](https://axelzwaans.github.io/live-on-mars/)